-In an experiment, social psychologist Arthur Aron found pairs who discussed ‘deep questions’ were much more likely to maintain their level of connection than those who kept to small talk.
+In an experiment, social psychologist Arthur Aron found that pairs who discussed ‘deep questions’ were much more likely to maintain their level of connection than those who kept to small talk.

 Since relationships are undoubtedly one of the most important aspects of our lives, Lemonade decided to examine several psychological studies, and figure out which conversation topics foster closeness.